JsebastianCK/jsebastianck/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## :boy: About me
-My name is **Sebastian Coronel** (22) and i'm a **Full Stack Developer** located in Neuquén,Argentina currently working at *ADUS/IPVU*.
+My name is **Sebastian Coronel** (22) and i'm a **Full Stack Developer** located in Neuquén,Argentina currently working at *PatagonianIT*.
 Been coding as a hobby since I was 11 years old and professionally for the past 3 years.
 Making my way through **Computer Science**

 ## :computer: Currently Learning
 *  [TsED Framework](https://tsed.io/)